How to Edit Uploaded/ Published YouTube Videos

 Advanced Tips to Edit Uploaded/ Published YouTube Videos

 It is true that YouTube Editor provides us a handy platform that allows us to edit existing YouTube videos in an efficient ways.
 However, the tools they provide are too basic.
 If you want to perform a more complex editing, you will need an offline editor such as Windows Movie Maker, iMovei or Adobe Premiere.
-But if you are looking for an advanced editing tool, we highly recommend Wondershare Filmora.
+But if you are looking for an simple while powerful tool, we highly recommend Wondershare Filmora.
 It is highly compatible with different image, audio, and video format.
 It is just as simple as importing the video and editing them.

 The downside, however, is that you will lose the original ID of the video.
 This may serve as a problem if you have already shared the video before since the views may disappear.
 A good solution to this problem is to place an annotation to the old video telling your followers that you have created a better quality of the video then direct them to the link.